-- The construction of the facility will cause adverse effects on traffic for an approximate 18-24-month period due to increased vehicle traffic, including new traffic flows and increases in construction and delivery vehicles.
-This construction time period however is for the completion of Sites A, B, and C. The size of this site will entail a shorter period of construction disturbance. - The project proposes a new access to Post Oak Road via private easement over an adjacent property with frontage on Post Oak Road.
-That access lies within approximately 70 feet of an existing residence, on a separate property.
+- The construction of the facility will cause adverse effects on traffic for an approximate 18-24-month period due to increased vehicle traffic, including new traffic flows and increases in construction and delivery vehicles and includes the use of some private roads which formerly served as access for timbering operations.
+Private access easements are not regulated by the County, and some landowners who provided private access easements for a timbering company may have negative reactions to those easements being transferred to the new owner.
+This construction time period however is for the completion of Sites A, B, and C. The size of this site will have a reduced period of construction disturbance. - The project proposes a new access to West Catharpin Road via private easement over an adjacent property with road frontage.
+That access lies within approximately 70 feet of an existing residence on a separate property to the east.
 The neighboring property will be exposed to additional transportation and traffic noise due to its close proximity of this proposed entrance.
-Staff notes however that the applicant owns an approximate 20-foot wide access point separating the subject home from the applicant's access.
-The applicant's proposed private access easement depicted widens the total area they have for turning maneuvers, but also provides additional room to retain or place screening materials separating the access from the existing home.
-Staff has recommended a bermed buffer between the entrance and the nearby home. - While efforts have been made to keep the facility out of sight from surrounding residences, the topography may still result in visibility of the SEF from some properties, although conditions have been drafted to reduce this potential. - It is not possible to screen the connective electrical transmission line linking Sites B and C. The estimated height will be 100 feet from ground and the line will be visible from nearby properties. - The Shady Grove area has been identified as an area that needs a Fire Station regardless of the subject case and the nearest Station to serve Site B is Station 9 located approximately 7 vehicular miles away. - The construction of the facility will cause audible disturbances to property owners living near the facility.
-These impacts should peak over a short period when pile driving is nearest to their own homes, but noise impacts from construction activities will continue beyond this period throughout the construction period. - The project will contribute to the loss of approximately 2.3% (over Sites A, B, and C) of the forestland in the County and the associated benefits of the managed forestry acreage.
+This entrance is also located along a segment of West Catharpin Road which has a higher incident of crashes and a close proximity to a curve. - While efforts have been made to keep the facility out of sight from surrounding residences, the topography may still result in visibility of the SEF from some properties, although conditions have been drafted to reduce this potential. - The Shady Grove area has been identified as an area that needs a Fire Station regardless of the subject case and the nearest Station to serve Site C is Station 3 located approximately 9 vehicular miles away. - The construction of the facility will cause audible disturbances to property owners living near the facility.
+These impacts should peak over a short period when pile driving is nearest to their own homes, but noise impacts from construction activities will continue beyond this period throughout the construction period. - The project will contribute to the loss of approximately 2.3% (over Sites A, B, and C) of the forestland in the County and the associated benefits of the managed forestry acreage. - Detailed phasing remains unknown which causes uncertainty in other documentation such as the transportation analyses.